loading

 What About Performance?

-In my personal experience I had great results using Nginx, which is an HTTP reverse proxy that achieves outstanding performance, but the most part in this direction is on the shoulders of your configuration.
+In my personal experience, I had great results using Nginx, an HTTP reverse proxy that achieves outstanding performance.
+Still, the most part in this direction is on the shoulders of your configuration.

 As a rule of thumb, keep in mind the following three guidelines: